Human connection to nature has declined 60%

 Restoring our connection with nature helps us reconnect with one another.

 According to research published in the journal Earth, human connection to nature has declined 60% since the 1800s.
-It is estimated that the average American child spends only 4-7 minutes outside in unstructured play and over seven hours online in front of a screen per day.
+It is also estimated that the average American child spends only 4-7 minutes outside in unstructured play and over seven hours online in front of a screen per day.

 Parks & People has been serving Baltimore for over 40 years.
 In 1984, the organization was founded by Sally J. Michel, after a conversation with Mayor William Donald Schaefer.
 Parks & People was to be a public-private partnership to enhance the City’s parks.
 Since then, Parks & People has consistently focused on relevance: identifying and filling the roles where it can best bring parks, play, and nature to neighborhoods, and where it can best serve Baltimore’s k-12 children to be successful.
 Parks & People believes this work is just one way in which we help the city to be successful.